 - You will be asked if you want to reboot to safe mode

 - Your device will boot into Safe mode

 - Your home screen should have the words Safe Mode written at the bottom left of the screen.

 Try using your phone in Safe Mode and check if the Wi-Fi connection works without problems.
 If it does, then a third party may be causing the problem.
 You can then restart your phone the usual way to enter normal mode and then check for updates for your apps.
 If all the apps are updated but the problem continues, you may want to uninstall apps that you think maybe causing the problem till your Wi-Fi works properly.

 Solution 14: Check Your Wireless Router Settings

-When my android phone won’t connect to Wi-Fi, I usually consider checking the settings of the wireless router – (Read official guide from linksys.com), I use as well, because I may have dabbled with the settings and ended up blocking my phone from connecting to the Wi-Fi.
-Make sure that your phone is allowed to access the Wi-Fi and its Mac Address is not blocked or else you will not be able to connect to the Wireless router.
+When my Android phone doesn’t connect to Wi-Fi, I usually consider checking the wireless router’s settings (Read official guide from linksys.com).
+I use it because I may have dabbled with the settings and ended up blocking my phone from connecting to the Wi-Fi.
+Make sure that your phone is allowed to access the Wi-Fi and its Mac Address is not blocked, or else you will not be able to connect to the Wireless router.

 read more at http://www.linksys.com/my/support-article?articleNum=142912

 Those who frequently travel, especially between time zones, may notice problems with their Wi-Fi because the date and time of your android smartphone plays an important role.
 It must match the date and time on the router that you are trying to connect to, or else you may not establish a connection.

 Ensure that your phone’s date and time reflect the date and time of the location you are at.
 You can change the details by navigating to your phone’s Settings menu and then tapping on Date and Time.
 Next, you must change the date and time to your current location and then connect to the Wi-Fi.